priyadarshi/Applozic-Chat-SDK-Documentation/README.md

-**Note**: Next time when sync to  the server you have option to get information about only modified group and newly added group of that user,for that you have to pass "updatedAt" parameter in Api call.
-Whenever last time you interacted our server,in response Json you get "generatedAt" parameter ,that value will be used for "updatedAt"("generatedAt":1452345715245) to get the list of only newly added  and modified groups  of the user.
+**Note**: For the next sync call, pass "updatedAt" parameter to get details of only the modified group and newly added group of that user.
+Applozic API response contains "generatedAt" parameter which contains the timestamp at the time of server response.
+Use it as "updatedAt" for your next sync call.